 I have compiled a list of valuable websites that discuss different aspects of the English language.
 The resources listed here are aimed at a wide range of writers — from those who are still learning English language basics to those who are self-proclaimed grammar nerds.

-The Magnum Proofreading Blog is a growing virtual library that offers writers free self-proofreading tips.
+Magnum Proofreading’s Blog is a growing virtual library that offers writers free self-proofreading tips.
 Articles range from simple discussions about commonly confused words to in-depth lessons on how parts of speech operate.

 Capitalize My Title is an excellent resource if you are unsure whether any given word in a title should be capitalized.
 Simply enter your text, and the site will generate a properly capitalized title.